tcparker976-zz/CompanyDataMiner/README.md

 ## Design Overview

 This is a program that ingests a user submitted JSON file containing data on companies and allows the user to run queries against the JSON data from the terminal command line.
-It returns the number of companies and the names of the companies that matched the query, or an error if the user inputs were invalid.
+It prints to console the number of companies and the names of the companies that match a given query, or an error if the users inputs were invalid.
 The program will check if the JSON data to query is stored locally in the same directory - if it isn't it will check if the user entered a URL and attempt to fetch it.

+A side note - I decided to use the fetch-node module to implement the fetch functionality instead of the http module that comes with Node.
+I think it looks better stylistically and makes for a more elegant solution.

 ## Install Instructions

 Unzip the files into your root directory.
 Open the directory on your code editor.

 Navigate to the same directory in the terminal.
-If you are starting in your root folder type the following:
+If you are starting in your root folder type the following, replacing 'your_directory_name' with whatever you named your directory:

 ```
 cd your_directory_name/
 ```

-Install dependencies with the command below:
+Install dependencies with the command:

 ```
 npm install
 ```

 This program is run with a bash script as defined in 'my_program'.
-If execute permissions were lost on 'my_program', you will need to add them back with the following:
+If you are having trouble running the program because execute permissions were lost, you will need to add them back with the following:

 ```
 chmod u+x ./my_program